coord-e/ad-hoc-poly/README.md

 ### `mlx1`

-`mlx1` is a language with overloadings.
+`mlx1` is a language with type classes.
 A type-directed translation pass resolves overloadings and compiles `mlx1` into well-typed OCaml code.

 ### `mlx2`

-`mlx2` is a language with type classes. `mlx2` is desugared to `mlx1`.
+`mlx2` is a language with a syntax like Rust's traits. `mlx2` is desugared to `mlx1`.

 ## FAQ